Rexe0/BetterSurvival/README.md

 - Blizzards allow snow to pile up substantially and become powder snow
 - Blizzards cause players out in the open to freeze and take damage.
 This effect is reduced by wearing leather armor.
 - This snow will gradually melt in Spring
+- A Weather Radio can be bought from an Expert Cartographer Villager which will display the Date, Season and tomorrow's weather forecast